General Data Protection Regulation (GDPR)

 - Carrying out data protection impact assessments (also known as privacy impact assessments) in certain high risk circumstance

-Other important new measures and changes introduced by the GDPR include:
+Other important new measures and changes introduced by the UK GDPR include:

 Lawful bases for processing personal data

-The GDPR tightens the rules around consent given by data subjects:
+The UK GDPR tightens the rules around consent given by data subjects:

 - Consent must be specific, informed, unambiguous and given freely.